alem-platform/foundation/creditcard/QUESTIONS.md

 - [ ] Yes
 - [ ] No

-### What is the reviewer's final word?
-Based on your impression of program performance and the team's ability to answer questions and explain its logic.
-- [ ] PASS
-- [ ] FAIL

 ## Detailed feedback

 ### What was great?
 What you liked the most about the program and the team performance?

 ### What could be better?
 How those improvements could positively impact the outcome?